jeffreyrdcs/RDPass-GUI/README.md

 * py-bcrypt
 * pycryptodome

 Versions that I used are listed in requirements.txt.
-Run this command:
+Run this command to install the dependencies:

-    pip install -r requirements.txt to install the dependencies.
+    pip install -r requirements.txt

 ## Usage